-- John and Lina Graham Commonwealth Scholarship, 2015
+- John and Lina Graham Commonwealth Scholarship, 2015: Dalhousie University

-- First place in oral presentations, Graduate Research Day, 2014
+- First place in oral presentations, Graduate Research Day, 2014: Dalhousie University

-Wasu’s research interest continues to be in the field of Natural Product Chemistry and investigation of pharmacological activities of phytochemicals and their derivatives.
+Wasu’s research is mainly focused on understanding the complex behavior of cancer stem cells and the effects of aldehyde dehydrogenases in the metabolic plasticity of breast cancer stem cells.
+In addition, she also works in the field of Natural Product Chemistry to investigate the pharmacological activities of phytochemicals and their derivatives.
 Wasu obtained her BSc degree in Pharmacy from the University of Colombo, Sri Lanka, and MSc and PhD degrees from Dalhousie University.
-Currently, Wasu is working as a postdoctoral fellow at the Department of Pathology, Dalhousie University.
-Her research explores the cytoprotective and chemopreventive activities of phytochemicals and their derivatives.
+Currently, Wasu is working as a postdoctoral fellow in the Department of Pathology, Dalhousie University.

 Fernando, W., Rupasinghe, H. P. V. and Hoskin, D. W. (2015).
 Regulation of hypoxia-inducible factor-1a and vascular endothelial growth factor signaling by plant flavonoids.
 Mini-Rev. Med.
 Chem., 15, 479-489.